Printing beyond paper with 3D printed knee replacements

 Gary connected with Dr. Ian Dickey, an orthopedic surgeon at Presbyterian/St. Luke's.

-Dr. Dickey says, "Why would you want to have to fit a knee replacement why wouldn't the knee replacement fit you?"
+"Why would you want to have to fit a knee replacement why wouldn't the knee replacement fit you?"
+Dr. Dickey said.

 Dr. Dickey says that's the advantage of printed knee replacements.
 After scanning the patients hip, knee and ankle bones computer programs are then able to design and print an implant that is accurate and almost perfectly aligned for them.
 Dr. Dickey says standard implants aren't as personalized.

-"It then knows oh wait a minute you need to be 73.6221 millimeters wide or whatever the case may be," Dr. Dickey says.
+"It then knows you need to be 73.6221 millimeters wide or whatever the case may be," Dr. Dickey says.
 "So it then can print the implant to fit perfectly side front to back."

 Dr. Dickey says patients have less pain, a better recovery, and a more stable and natural feeling knee.
 Just days away from his surgery, King is hopeful he'll experience those things and more.